Asbestos in West Virginia

 About West Virginia

-West Virginia, located in the heart of the Appalachian range, is a primarily rural state with abundant natural resources.
-Heavily supported by logging and coal mining — two industries are known for asbestos exposure in the workplace — the state has been home to numerous exposure threats.
-All but two of the state’s 55 counties (Jefferson and Hardy) boast active coal mines, with 117 coal seams in operation in the entire state.
+West Virginia, located in the heart of the Appalachian range, is a rural state with abundant natural resources.
+Asbestos use in logging and coal mining exposed workers.
+All but two of the state’s 55 counties (Jefferson and Hardy) have coal deposits, with 117 coal seams in the state.

-In July 2021, 11 individuals who have recovered from substance abuse completed a training course on the supervision of asbestos abatement and removal as part of a state-sponsored program known as Hire West Virginia.
-The program also provided funding for the participants to get their inspector’s license.
+In 2021, individuals who recovered from substance abuse completed training on asbestos abatement.
+It was part of a state-sponsored program known as Hire West Virginia.
+The program also provided funding for the participants to get their inspector’s licenses.
 The initiative helps create jobs in areas like Logan, West Virginia, where many older buildings still contain asbestos.

 Occupations and Environmental Areas at Risk in West Virginia